 In 2014, it pivoted from media toward data-driven marketing intelligence with the launch of IT Deal Alert, which later became Priority Engine, its flagship purchase intent data product.
 Acquisitions of BrightTALK (B2B video and webinars) in 2020 and Enterprise Strategy Group (analyst research) in 2020 expanded the platform.

-The December 2024 combination with Informa brought additional assets including Omdia (analyst research), Industry Dive, and other technology media properties.
+The December 2024 combination with Informa brought additional assets including Omdia (325+ analysts, named IIAR Analyst Firm of the Year 2025), Industry Dive, and other technology media properties.
 The combined entity has approximately 2,100 employees, 7,500 global customers, and FY2025 revenue of $486.8 million.

 TechTarget Pros & Cons